 Pink, S (2013) 'Doing Visual Ethnography.'
 London: Sage Publications

-8.1 understand the main differences and similarities among the disciplines of anthropology, human ecology, conservation biology and environmental social science
+understand the basic methodological and academic writing differences and similarities among the disciplines of anthropology, human geography, conservation biology and environmental social science

-8.2 recognise the basic methodologies and approaches used in these disciplines
+recognise the relevance of video methodologies and quantitative approaches used in these disciplines

 understand the basic principles of data collection, data handling and statistical analysis